 The first integrated BigDataOcean platform was released featuring a low fidelity, functional mock-up version of the platform, offering the first set of services and features in accordance with the MVP and the integrated maritime data value chain of BigDataOcean.
 The first release of the platform was delivered for early assessment by the end users.
 The implementation activities for the integrated BigDataOcean platform were driven by the outcomes and knowledge obtained during the requirements elicitation and analysis, the design of the conceptual architecture of the platform, as well as the definition and design of the platform components.
-Building upon the BigDataOcean infrastructure, the BigDataOcean services were delivered towards the aim of providing the first integrated BigDataOcean platform.
+Building upon the BigDataOcean infrastructure, the BigDataOcean services were delivered with the aim of providing the first integrated BigDataOcean platform.

-The cornerstone of the BigDataOcean platform is the underlaying BigDataOcean infrastructure.
+The cornerstone of the BigDataOcean platform is the underlying BigDataOcean infrastructure.
 The BigDataOcean infrastructure is supported by a cloud infrastructure with advanced virtualisation capabilities, enabling the development and deployment of the BigDataOcean platform while also ensuring security and identity trust, as well as enhanced privacy.
 The BigDataOcean infrastructure consists of three main elements.
-At the heart of the BigDataOcean infrastructure lays the software platform for cloud computing facilitating the deployment of virtual servers and other instances, while also managing the available resources of the infrastructure.
+At the heart of the BigDataOcean infrastructure lies the software platform for cloud computing, facilitating the deployment of virtual servers and other instances, while also managing the available resources of the infrastructure.
 The Big Data Storage of the BigDataOcean platform is supported by well-established storage solutions ensuring data integrity and correctness with high reliability and high availability, as well as high scalability, fault-tolerance and high throughput access for efficient parallel processing.
-Finally, the available cluster-computing framework is offering a powerful data processing and query processing engine capable of executing advanced, complex or even interactive queries, as well as batch and stream processing workloads, with implicit data parallelism and fault-tolerance.
+Finally, the available cluster-computing framework offers a powerful data processing and query processing engine capable of executing advanced, complex or even interactive queries, as well as batch and stream processing workloads, with implicit data parallelism and fault-tolerance.
 The deployment of the BigDataOcean infrastructure consists of 7 virtual machines in total with the proper allocated hardware in order to support the development and integration of the various BigDataOcean platform’s components and services.

 Landing Page – Login

 At first, the user can initiate the design of a new query or retrieve the list of saved queries in order to execute them again or modify them before execution.
 During the query design the user is presented with the list of available datasets and their respective variables.
 The user is able select the desired variables that will be included in the query and is also able to add any “group-by” and aggregation functions on the query.
 Once the variables are selected and the query is executed the results will be available in two formats.
-In the first format, the results are presented as raw data where the variable values are displayed along with the related dimensions.
+In the first format, the results are presented as raw data where the variable values are displayed along with related dimensions.
 In the second format, the results are visualised on a suitable chart, according to the variable type, providing a better overview of the results of the query execution.
-Additionally, if multiple variables selected and the “group-by” and aggregation functions were added during the query design the platform will try to “join” the variable on all their common dimensions.
+Additionally, if multiple variables were selected and the “group-by” and aggregation functions were added during the query design, the platform will try to “join” the variable on all their common dimensions.
 Finally, the user can introduce filters that will be applied on the query results.
-The filters are created through a graphical interface where filter expressions can be set on every column, while multiple filters can be created and can be applied at the same time.
+The filters are created through a graphical interface where filter expressions can be set on every column, while multiple filters can be created and applied at the same time.
 Figure 2 and Figure 3 illustrate the Query Designer’s environment and query execution results visualisation.

-The Dashboard Builder is enabling the dynamic dashboard and report creation for the users.
+The Dashboard Builder enables the dynamic dashboard and report creation for the users.
 Within dynamic dashboards multiple visualisations can be created, from a predefined list of available visualisation types that include both charts and maps, on top of the user defined queries.
 These custom dashboards can be saved and accessed later at any time.

 Each visualisation is created by selecting a query from the list of saved queries or by creating a new query.
 The visualisation type is selected from the list of available visualisation types and the proper arguments for the visualisation are set.
 Once the visualisation is created, it can be added to the dashboard.
 In addition to common chart types, the user can also create visualisations that present data on maps, either using coloured contours or point markers.
 Figure 4 presents an example of points on map visualisation and Figure 5 illustrates a dashboard creation consisting of column chart and contours on map visualisations.